Amar K. Mohanty

 Amar K. Mohanty is a material scientist and biobased material engineer, academic and author.
-He is a Professor and Distinguished Research Chair in Sustainable Biomaterials at the Ontario Agriculture College and is the Director of the Bioproducts Discovery and Development Centre at the University of Guelph.
+He is a Full Professor and Distinguished Research Excellence Chair in Sustainable Biomaterials at the Ontario Agriculture College and is the Director of the Bioproducts Discovery and Development Centre at the University of Guelph.

 Mohanty has received a lot of recognition for his work in the field of bioplastics, biocomposites and advanced biorefinery.
-He has authored over 800 publications, has been cited over 43,000 times, and has 25 patents awarded.
-He is also the author of 25 book chapters, and 5 edited books, entitled Natural Fibers, Biopolymers, and Biocomposites, Packaging Nanotechnology, Handbook of Polymernanocomposites.
-Processing, Performance and Application: Volume A: Layered Silicates, Biocomposites: Design and Mechanical Performance, and Fiber Technology for Fiber-Reinforced Composites.
+He has authored over 850 publications, has been cited over 61,000 times, and has 25 patents awarded.
+He is also the author of 30 book chapters, and 7 edited books, entitled Natural Fibers, Biopolymers, and Biocomposites, Packaging Nanotechnology, Handbook of Polymer Nanocomposites.
+Processing, Performance and Application: Volume A: Layered Silicates, Biocomposites: Design and Mechanical Performance, Fiber Technology for Fiber-Reinforced Composites, Nanomaterials from Renewable Resources for Emerging Applications, and Smart Food Packaging Systems: Innovations and Technology Applications.

-Mohanty is a Fellow of American Institute of Chemical Engineers (AIChE), Society of Plastics Engineers, Royal Society of Chemistry, and Royal Society of Canada.
-He is also the Editor-in-Chief of Sustainable Composites, Composites Part C -Open Access.
+Mohanty is a Fellow of the American Institute of Chemical Engineers (AIChE), Society of Plastics Engineers, Royal Society of Chemistry, and Royal Society of Canada.
+He is also the Editor-in-Chief of Sustainable Composites, Composites Part C - Open Access.

 Early life and education

 Mohanty was born in Odisha, India.
 He spent early life in Cuttack and Bubaneshwar, India.
 He studied at the Capital High School, Bhubaneswar.

-Mohanty studied at Utkal University, and earned his bachelor's degree with Distinction in Chemistry in 1978, a master's degree in Polymer Chemistry in 1980, and Doctoral degree in chemistry in 1987.
+Mohanty then studied at Utkal University, and earned his bachelor's degree with Distinction in Chemistry in 1978, a Master's degree in Polymer Chemistry in 1980, and Doctoral degree in Chemistry in 1987.

 Career

 Following his Doctoral degree, Mohanty held appointment as a Lecturer and Senior Lecturer in 1987 at Government Colleges affiliated with Berhampur and Utkal University, India.
-From 1998 till 1999, he held brief appointments as Alexander von Humboldt Fellow at Berlin Institute of Technology, and as Post-Doctoral Associate at Iowa State University.
+From 1998 till 1999, he held brief appointments as Alexander von Humboldt Fellow at Technische Universität Berlin, and as Post-Doctoral Associate at Iowa State University.
 Following these appointments, he joined Michigan State University as a Visiting Research Associate in 2000, and was promoted to Visiting Associate Professor in 2001, and to associate professor in 2003.
 He then moved to Canada, and held his next appointment at the University of Guelph as a professor in the Department of Plant Agriculture and School of Engineering.

 Mohanty was Premier's Research Chair in Biomaterials & Transportation from 2008 till 2020, Research Leadership Chair from 2017 till 2020, and became OAC Distinguished Research Chair in Sustainable Biomaterials in 2020.
-Since 2007, he has also been serving as Director/Executive Committee Member of American Institute of Chemical Engineers at Forest Product Division.
+Since 2007, he has also been serving as Director/Executive Committee Member of the American Institute of Chemical Engineers at Forest Product Division.